-(4) candidates will be required to write 2 seminar papers demonstrating an application of theory - one in a Classics seminar and one from a seminar outside of the Classics department.
-The graduate advisor, the individual student and his/her advisor determine the suitability of particular theory courses.
+(5) candidates will be required to write 2 seminar papers demonstrating an application of theory - one in a Classics seminar and one from a seminar outside of the Classics department.
+The graduate advisor, in conjunction with the professors involved in the Literature and Theory Emphasis and the individual student, determine the suitability of particular theory courses.

-Prerequisites: As an undergraduate, students should have taken A) 1 upper-division class in Greek or Roman history, B) 1 introductory course in literary, cultural or gender theory.
-If these
+Prerequsites: As an undergraduate, students should have taken A) 1 upper-division class in Greek or Roman history, B) 1 introductory course in literary, cultural or gender theory.
+If these undergraduate requirements have not been met, students should take equivalent courses as soon as possible after entering the MA program (i.e. take undergraduate courses without graduate credit, or receive instructor's approval to enroll in a graduate level course).